 - Input files are versioned by name of the file, and the specific file is specified in the model parameters.
-Input files are not hard coded into the model software, and any changes to an input file are recorded as a new file name - Output files are written to a unique output folder associated with the scenario name (see Usability-Scenario Management section for more information).
+Input files are not hard coded into the model software, and any changes to an input file are recorded as a new file name. - Output files are written to a unique output folder associated with the scenario name (see Section 2.8.1 under the Scenario Management header for more information).
 Output files have standardized names and locations.
 The names and locations of the most commonly used outputs are defined by parameters.
 Less commonly used outputs have their names and locations recorded in the TDM23 code.